Alexander Karászi: During the feudal anarchy

 During the feudal anarchy and civil war period between 1272 and 1277, Alexander supported the Csák baronial group.
 He was referred to as ispán of Doboka and Szeben counties in 1274.
 He acted as co-judge beside Matthew Csák, Voivode of Transylvania in November 1274, as one of the influential members of the local elite, after his transfer to the voivode's entourage.
 In an undated charter, Ladislaus IV referred to him as "Alexander banus de Kazna".
 Mór Wertner considered this is a result of the notary's typographical error and "Kazna" refers to Karász and the title "ban" reflects his former dignity in Severin.
 There were other assumptions that Alexander was a titular ban of a – by now – unidentified place "Kazna".
 In this donation letter, Ladislaus IV donated the uninhabited land of Pap in Szabolcs County.
 Alexander acquired the estates Vajk and Malonta in Tolna County on an exchange transaction in 1274.
 In the same year, he bequeathed his acquired landholdings Isaszeg, Kerepes and Megyer (today Káposztásmegyer, a borough of Újpest) in Pest County, and Bakta, Buda and Szentjakab in Heves County to his second wife with royal permission, also allowing her to give the estates to her son or daughters who were born from her first marriage.

 Alexander married twice.
-Two sons a daughter were born from his first marriage.
+Two sons and a daughter were born from his first marriage.
 Alexander (II) first appeared in contemporary records in 1276, when exchanged the aforementioned estates in Heves County with Andrew, Bishop of Eger, implying that his father was deceased by then.
 Alexander belonged to the familia of the powerful Borsa clan and, in this capacity, he functioned as vice-ispán of Szabolcs County from 1308 to 1310.
 The younger son John was mentioned only once in 1296.
 Their unidentified sister married Peter Kompolti from the gens (clan) Aba.
 The Karászi (later Edelényi) noble family descended from Alexander.
 Based on sources, his offspring, with various acts of domination and losing lawsuits, squandered the wealth established by Alexander in about three generations.
 The family became extinct around 1350 or 1351.